sanket-deshmane-28/First-Project/README.md

 # First-Project
-This is my 2nd Project of Amazon Home Page
+This is my 1st Project of Amazon Home Page using HTML & CSS